stytchauth/stytch-flutter-example/README.md

 ## Running the app

 After completing all the set up steps above the application can be run as normally from VS Code.
+To learn how to run a Flutter app in VS Code, please refer to the [official Flutter docs](https://docs.flutter.dev/tools/vs-code#running-and-debugging).

 You'll be able to login with SMS OTP and see your values from your Stytch User object as well as see how logging out works.